 The marriage lasted 12 ½ years and then the unimaginable happened.

-At the end of the tumultuous relationship with my ex, my life began to shatter around me.
+At the end, my life began to shatter around me.
 I tried so hard to keep my little family together, but to no avail.
 I felt small and helpless, like Daniel in the Lion’s Den.
-I had no one else besides the one friend I mentioned earlier stick by me through this.
+I had no one else besides the one friend I mentioned earlier.

-High Conflict Divorce/Alienation/Trauma/Attachment Trauma.
+High Conflict Divorce/Parental Alienation/Emotional Trauma/Attachment Trauma.
 These became the words that surrounded me.

 I learned to carry my grief.